dvydinh/domain-specific-multimodal-RAG-system/README.md

 The frontend provides a conversational chat interface with:
 - Real-time SSE token streaming from the LLM
-- Source citation display with document references
+- Source citation display with document references (hover for exact PDF source)
-- PDF document upload for live ingestion
+- Live PDF document upload for dynamic background ingestion
+- **Live Knowledge Base Sidebar:** Tracks which PDFs have been successfully indexed in real-time.
+- **Auto-Reset Dynamic Knowledge:** Refreshing the browser automatically clears uploaded session files, returning the Knowledge Base to its pristine default state.
 - Query type indicators (Vector / Graph / Hybrid routing)

 ### 5.6 Running the Evaluation Benchmark